 Robin Van Harpen

 Robin has served as the Vice Chancellor of Finance and Administrative Affairs since 2012.
-Robin started at UWM in the Office of Legal Affairs in January of 2001, serving as the Associate Director of the Office from 2002 to 2004, and as Director beginning in 2007.
-As the Director of the Office, Robin oversaw the work of the office and communicated frequently with UWM administration on a wide variety of issues impacting the campus.
+She joined UWM in 2001, serving as the Associate Director of the Office of Legal Affairs from 2002 to 2004 and Director from 2007 onward.
+In this role, she oversaw legal matters and supported UWM administration on key campus issues.
+Her leadership continues to support UWM’s mission of excellence and innovation.

-Prior to joining UWM, Robin was a Principal Associate at the law firm of von Briesen & Roper, s.c., where her primary client base was comprised of public school districts.
-Robin received her law degree cum laude from the University of Minnesota Law School in 1995, where she was a Note and Comment Editor for the Minnesota Journal of Global Trade (now the Minnesota Journal of International Law).
-She graduated from Northwestern University in 1992, Phi Beta Kappa, with a bachelor of arts in economics and art history.
+Before UWM, Robin was a Principal Associate at the law firm von Briesen & Roper, s.c., specializing in public school districts.
+She graduated cum laude from the University of Minnesota Law School in 1995 and earned a bachelor of arts in economics and art history from Northwestern University in 1992.

-The Office of the Vice Chancellor exercises executive and administrative direction over:
+The Office of the Vice Chancellor directs and manages:

 • Financial and selected administrative operational programs